Mattteo1220/SNHU-Cplusplus-Projects/README.md

 # SNHU-Cplusplus-Projects
-This is the repo to hold all Cplus plus projects from school.
+This is the repo to hold all CPP projects from school.